planetfederal/qgis-suite-plugin/doc/source/intro.rst

 - Raster layers

 	- Raster styling is supported only from QGIS to GeoServer.
-That means that a raster style can be created usign the QGIS UI and uploaded to GeoServer, but a raster style from a GeoServer cannot be used for a QGIS layer.
+That means that a raster style can be created using the QGIS UI and uploaded to GeoServer, but a raster style from a GeoServer cannot be used for a QGIS layer.
 When a GeoServer layer is added to the current QGIS project using the OpenGeo Explorer, it will use its symbology only if it is a vector layer, but will ignore it in the case of a raster layer and the default QGIS style will be used.

 	- Only *Singleband Gray* and *Singleband pseudocolor* renderers are supported.
 In this last case, the *Exact* color interpolation is not supported, but *Linear* and *Discrete* modes are supported.